 **Please note: the positions listed here may or may not be available.

 How many hours can I work on-campus?

-During the academic year, students can work a maximum of 10 hours per week in a regular job and 18 hours per week in certain jobs that don't have consistent weekly hours.
-Students can hold a maximum of two positions on-campus and cannot exceed 18 hours per week combining both positions.
+During the academic year, students can work 10 hours per week and 18 hours per week in positions that don't have consistent weekly hours, such as tutoring services or ambassadors.
 During times when there is no school for a full week, students can work up to 29 hours – this occurs during winter break and spring break.
-During the summer, students may work up to 40 hours per week if the department has budgeted positions.
+During the summer, students may work up to 40 hours per week.

 Are work hours flexible so I can hold a full class load and be involved on-campus?